Call for Proposals

 First-place undergraduate and graduate student winners from the SRC will advance to the SRC Grand Finals.
-A different panel of judges evaluates these winners against each other via the Web.
+A different panel of judges evaluates SIGDOC winners against winners from other ACM Special Interest Groups online.
 Three undergraduates and three graduates will be chosen as the SRC Grand Finals winners.
-They are invited, along with their advisors, to the annual ACM Awards Banquet, where they receive formal recognition.

 The requirements for participation in the SRC are:

 - You must be a current ACM student member (rates begin at $19/year, though there are special rates for students in developing countries).

-- If selected to participate in the SRC, you must register for the SIGDOC 2015 conference
+- If selected, you must register for the SIGDOC 2022 conference.

-- You must be a graduate or undergraduate student at the time of proposal submission
+- You must still be a student at the time of the conference (October 6-8, 2022).

-- You must submit an extended abstract of no more than 800 words on a topic of relevance to the host conference, SIGDOC 2016
+- You must apply by submitting a proposal of no more than 800 words on a topic of relevance to the host conference, SIGDOC 2022.

-- Only undergraduates may propose team-based research.
+- Undergraduates may propose individual or team-based research.
 Graduate students must propose individual research projects.

-- If you propose to the SRC, you cannot propose to the main SIGDOC conference (and vice versa).
-You must choose which one to participate in
+- If you propose to the SRC, you cannot propose to the main SIGDOC conference as well; you must choose one or the other.